-If Onion hadn’t screwed up her callback, we’d be surrounded by adoring fans!
+If Onion hadn’t screwed up her callback for Battle Cats, we’d be surrounded by adoring fans!
 (P.S. fans are better than friends, anyhow.)
 I’d be flesh with fortune from all the endorsement deals.
 Cat Wine.
 Cat Toilet Training Seats.
 Kitty Litter.
 Ironically, the casting producer felt Onion wasn’t catty enough for reality television— there goes my dreams of ever owning an in-house masseuse.
 (What?
 Onion gets pets all the time.
 It’s about time we paid for some fingers to tickle my spine.)

 I shouldn’t be so hard on Onion.
 Read above: she’s my only friend.
 And, to be fair, she’s never been on a set before.
 Even I was awkward on my first reality television show appearance (that’s what happens when you wear Spanx under stressful circumstances!).

 I tried to prepare her.
 On a nightly basis, I’d set up an obstacle course in my apartment’s living room by first dragging all my furniture out of the way, then piling up pillows and flipping over chairs.
 I’d lure her with feathers, Whiskas snacks, and laser pointers.
 She’d agilely fly through the maze like an angel.